eye-division/jennyblyth/_gallery/cassandra-wall.md

   against her chosen subjects.

-  Contemplating nature's kaleidescope of beauty, there is ultimately an expression of meditative calm achieved through the repetitions of colour and shape, and the juxtapositions that inform that simplicity and strength.
+  Contemplating nature’s kaleidescope of beauty, there is ultimately an expression of meditative calm achieved through the repetitions of colour and shape, and the juxtapositions that inform that simplicity and strength.

-  Wall’s compositions, each created over months, present as contemporary textile 'paintings' floating in tray frames, unglazed.
+  Wall’s compositions, each created over months, present as contemporary textile ‘paintings’ floating in tray frames, unglazed.
 Her language is colourfield abstraction towards a state of meditation, delighting in the journey that nature presents dancing towards that end.&nbsp; All is beautifully expressed as ***Snow Into Water*** where the white of falling snowflakes from the sky